Home Loan Tax Benefits_WC

 • Pre-construction interest paid during the time the property was under-construction can be claimed within 5 instalments after receiving possession

-Yes, you can.
+Yes, you can claim tax benefits on two Home Loans.
 If your Home Loans meet all the required tax deduction norms, you are eligible to claim tax benefits for two simultaneous Home Loan repayments.
-However, note that both houses will be considered self-occupied, and cannot exceed the exemption limit under each category.
+However, note that both houses will be considered self-occupied, and the exemption limit cannot be exceeded in either category.

 • Up to Rs.2 Lakh for self-occupied properties